LinkedPasts/linked-places-format/README.md

 #### **`names[]`** (_required_)

 A set (list) of one or more attested toponyms.
 At least one must have a citation.
 Temporal scoping with an associated 'when' element is optional, as are citations for all but the first.
 This allows for lists of uncited named variants.
+A Linked Places record _must_ have either a record-level "when" element, or a citation year for at least one of its names.
+It _can_ have both, as well as any number of "when" elements in names, geometries, types, and relations.

 For example: